callstack/react-native-fbads/README.md

 #### addTestDevice

 Registers given device to receive test ads.
-When you run app on simulator, it should automatically get added.
-Use it to receive test ads in development mode on a standalone phone.
-Hash of the current device can be obtained from a debug log or `AdSettings.currentDeviceHash` constant.

-All devices should be specified before any other action takes place, like [`AdsManager`](#nativeadsmanager) gets created.
+When running on a real device, call this method with the result of  `AdSettings.currentDeviceHash` to get test ads.
+Do not call this method in production.

+You should register test devices before displaying any ads or creating any ad managers.
 ```js
 AdSettings.addTestDevice('hash');
 ```